lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 ## Step 3: Deploy your application

 ### Dotnet CORE (C#)
-Once you are inside , you can use a Git repo to upload a .NET Core 2.0 app using the image stream (IS).

-Here are URLs to use:

-* NET Core 2.0 source-to-image builder: registry.access.redhat.com/dotnet/dotnet-20-rhel7
-* NET Core 2.0 runtime image: registry.access.redhat.com/dotnet/dotnet-20-runtime-rhel7

-Use the right URL for the right purpose in the following command:
+Enter the following command in your terminal to create your dotnet Core application.
+Replace the git repo with yours and specify the name of your application:

 ```
-$ oc new-app registry.access.redhat.com/dotnet/dotnet-20-rhel7~https://github.com/openshift-evangelists/dotnet-core-2.0-example.git
+$ oc new-app --name=myapp registry.access.redhat.com/dotnet/dotnet-20-rhel7~https://github.com/openshift-evangelists/dotnet-core-2.0-example.git
 ```

-your output should look like this when the application was created sucesfully:
+your output should look like this when the application was created succesfully:

 ```
 $ oc status